weilun-tann/WhatStat-Android/README.md

 ## 💻 Tech Stack 💻
-These are the key ⚒ frameworks and tools ⚒ which were used extensively during the development of 🔍WhatsAnalyzer 🔍.
+These are the key ⚒ frameworks and tools ⚒ which were used extensively during the development of 🔍WhatStat Android 🔍.
 * [Firebase](https://firebase.google.com/), where user files can be stored and retrieved quickly from the 🌨, eliminating the need to keep these files on your device.
 * [Java](https://www.java.com/en/), for native Android development for optimal speed ⏱, and using Google's extensive 🎨 Material Design 🎨 UI kit for the frontend
 * [Android Studio](https://developer.android.com/studio) <br><br>